 - Some hardware wallets (Ledger S Nano, etc.)

 If you aren’t sure if your favorite wallet can store XRP, reach out to your wallet provider and ask if they have a list of supported coins.

 Destination tags are crucial to understand if you plan on using XRP.
 They are a 9-digit numeric code that is unique to your personal wallet, and your wallet is likely to require one for successful transactions.
 If you are not sure where to locate your destination tag, ask your wallet provider to see if they can help you.
 If you do not provide a destination tag, your funds will not reach you.

 Exceptions: Some wallets (most notably hardware wallets) are an exception to this rule, so if you are unsure, please reach out to your wallet provider to see how to proceed with transactions.

 20 XRP Minimum

-Ripple is a coin unlike other cryptocurrencies, but that is what many people like about it!
+XRP is a coin unlike other digital assets, but that is what many people like about it!
 When you are trading this unique coin, remember its rules and regulations to assure that you have successful transactions.